llloret/osmid/README.md

 osmid is divided in 2 tools:
 * m2o: MIDI to OSC conversion
-* o2m: OSC to MIDI conversion (not implemented yet)
+* o2m: OSC to MIDI conversion

 Having two separate tools follows Unix ideas of having a number of smaller standalone tools instead of bigger monolithic ones.
 Since some projects might want to use just one direction for the conversion, it makes sense to keep this separation.